wineslab/colosseum-scope-e2/README.md

 - `slice_prb`: the number of PRBs of the slice
 - `tx_pkts_downlink`: the number of packets transmitted in downlink by the user

-A complete list of KPMs can be found in the `struct bs_metrics` of the [`csv_reader.h`](https://github.com/wineslab/colosseum-scope-e2/blob/main/src/du_app/csv_reader.h) file, and different reports can be generated by adding more cases to the the `switch` on the `metrics_preset` variable.
+A complete list of KPMs can be found in the `struct BsMetrics` of the [csv_reader library](src/du_app/csv_reader/src/lib.rs), and different reports can be generated by adding more cases to the `match` statement controlled by the `METRICS_PRESET` constant.

 ## Maximum payload of data reports and message segmentation

 Large messages over the E2 interface may cause crashes in the `e2term` component upon decoding of the ASN.1 structures.
 For this reason, the E2 reports are split if their size is larger than the `MAX_REPORT_PAYLOAD` macro (currently set to 300 bytes).
-In this case, the partial reports (except the last one) will start with the character `m`.
+In this case, the partial reports (except the last one) will start with the characters `mJQCx`.
+Note that this has been modified from the previously used `m` character to also support JSON-formatted strings.

 ## Troubleshooting